 "Market value" is the retail price that you, the recipient of the gift, would have to pay to purchase it.
 If you cannot readily determine the retail value of a gift, you may estimate its value by reference to the retail cost of items of similar quality.
 If a ticket entitles you to food, refreshments, entertainment, or any other benefit, the market value is the face value printed on the ticket.

 EXCLUSIONS - Some Things Just Aren't Gifts - 5 C.F.R. § 2635.203

-Certain items are excluded from the definition of gift and you may accept them purusant to certain specific regulatory exemptions.
+Certain items are excluded from the definition of a gift and you may accept them purusant to certain specific regulatory exclusions.

 Example: A Bureau of Land Management (BLM) employee attends a free hi-tech conference hosted by a BLM contrator.
 The conference is open to anyone including the general public.
 The BLM employee receives permission from her supervisor to attend.
 The employee participates in a drawing for a door prize which is open to everyone and costs nothing to participate.
 The BLM employee wins the door prize which is a lap top computer.
 The employee may accept and keep the lap top computer.
 Rewards and prizes given to competitors in contests or events, including random drawings, that are open to the public are not considered gifts provided the employee's entry into the contest is not required as part of his or her official duties.